How I struggle with perfectionism and the steps I take to battle it.

 For as long as I can remember, I’ve been a perfectionist.
 For my life to feel like it’s in order, I need everything to be “perfect”.
-I mean, really, what is perfect?
-Nothing!
-So why do I feel this way at times?
+I mean nothing is perfect so why do I feel this way at times?

 I know for sure that I used it as a coping mechanism when my life started to feel out of control.
 I also used it as a way to get attention from my family.
-Without going into too many details about my past, I will say that I felt I wasn’t getting any attention.
-It might be because I’m adopted and felt different from my adopted family or it could be from the other struggles my family went through.
-Whatever the case, I always thought that if I could just be a little more perfect, I would get noticed for my hard work.
+I always thought that if I could just be a little more perfect, I would get noticed for my hard work.

 I used to always keep my room clean, would redecorate areas of the house, wash the dishes, organize my mother’s kitchen cupboards, and had been known at times to just spontaneously mow the lawn because it hadn’t been done in ages.
 To say the least, I’m a hard worker!

-But you know what?
-It didn’t get me any extra attention.
+But after awhile doing all those things didn’t get me any extra attention.
 In fact, if I didn’t do something, that’s when it was noticed.

 The same thing happened throughout school.
 I was a straight A student and it was only noticed when I didn’t get an A.